ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 | WOA                          | no3, o2, po4, si (Oyr), so, thetao (Omon)                                                            |   2  | Python          |
 +------------------------------+------------------------------------------------------------------------------------------------------+------+-----------------+

-.. [#note1] ERA5 cmorization is built into ESMValTool through the native6 project, so there is no separate cmorizer script.
+.. [#note1] Cmorization is built into ESMValTool through the native6 project, so there is no separate cmorizer script.

-.. [#note2] Derived on the fly from down & net radiation
+.. [#note2] Derived on the fly from down & net radiation.